-Accordingly, the following exceptions to the general presumption against development in the Green Zone may be permissible where they do not cause serious harm to the landscape character of the area:
+Only the following exceptions may be permissible, and only where they do not cause serious harm to landscape character:

+1. the extension of a dwelling, but only where;

+a. it remains subservient to the existing building in terms of design and scale;

+b. its design is appropriate relative to existing buildings and its context;

+c. having regard to its planning history, it does not disproportionately increase the size of the dwelling in terms of any of its gross floorspace, building footprint or visual impact;

+d. it does not facilitate significant increased occupancy; and e. in the case of an extension or the conversion of part of an existing dwelling that would lead to the creation of a separate household:

+i. the accommodation is for an elderly relative or a relative who requires a degree of care and/or support for their health and well-being;

-- 1. the extension of a dwelling, but only where; - a. it remains subservient to the existing building in terms of design and scale; and - b. its design is appropriate relative to existing buildings and its context; and - c. it does not disproportionately increase the size of the dwelling in terms of its gross floorspace or building footprint (32); - it would not lead to a significant increase in the occupancy of the dwelling - in the case of an extension or the conversion of part of an existing dwelling that would lead to the creation of a separate household: - i. the new accommodation is capable of re-integration into the principal dwelling; and - ii. it is designed to lifetime home standards - f. it does not cause serious harm to the landscape character of the area. - 2. the development of an ancillary residential building and/or structure, but only where; - a. it is of a modest scale and is not disproportionate to other buildings on the site; - it is well sited and designed, having regard to the relationship with existing buildings, the landscape context, size, material, colour and form; and - it does not cause serious harm to the landscape character of the area.
+ii. the new accommodation is capable of re-integration into the principal dwelling; and iii. it is designed to lifetime home standards, and b. it is well sited and designed, relative to other buildings, the context, size, material, colour and form; and c. it does not seriously harm landscape character.

-Where gross floorspace and building footprint is measured to the external walls of the original building, including any porches and conservatories, but excluding any non-habitable accommodation and detached outbuildings

-- 3. the redevelopment of an existing dwelling and/or an existing ancillary residential building and/or structure, involving demolition and replacement, but only where the proposal would; - a. be no larger, in terms of gross floorspace or building footprint, than the building being replaced (33); and - not lead to a significant increase in the occupancy of the dwelling; and - c. give rise to demonstrable environmental gains which make a positive contribution to the repair and restoration of the landscape character of the area by; a reduction in its visual impact; an improvement in the design and/or siting of the building and/or structure that is more sensitive to the site context and setting; or more sensitive use of materials, landscaping, or means of enclosure. - 4. the development of staff and key agricultural worker accommodation, but only where the proposal would; - accord with Policy H9: staff and key agricultural worker accommodation; and - b. not cause serious harm to the landscape character of the area.

-For the avoidance of doubt, there will remain the strongest presumption against:

-- 5. the development of a new dwelling (other than as a replacement under 3. or in respect of staff and key agricultural worker accommodation under 4 above); - 6. the development of a separate household by the development of a new or the conversion of an existing ancillary domestic building: - 7. the change of use of land to extend a domestic curtilage.
+- f. it does not seriously harm landscape character. - 2. the development of an ancillary building and/or structure, but only where; - a. it is modest and is proportionate to other buildings on the site;

+3. the redevelopment of an existing dwelling and/or an existing ancillary residential building and/or structure, involving demolition and replacement, but only where the proposal would;

+a. not be larger in terms of any of gross floorspace, building footprint or visual impact than the building being replaced;

+b. not facilitate a significant increase in occupancy; and

+c. give rise to demonstrable environmental gains, contributing to the repair and restoration of landscape character.

+4. the development of staff and key agricultural worker accommodation, but only where the proposal would;

+a. accord with Policy H9: staff and key agricultural worker accommodation; and b. not cause serious harm to the landscape character of the area.